About the Visual Studio Code Command Palette

 To suspend or stop your codespace's container, access the VS Code Command Palette, then start typing "stop".
 Select Codespaces: Stop Current Codespace.

-Adding a dev container from a template
+Adding a predefined dev container configuration

 Rebuilding a codespace